peeweek/VisualEffectGraph-EasySetup/README.md

-# Visual Effect Graph - Easy Setup
+# Visual Effect Graph - Easy Setup (For GitHub version ONLY)

 This project holds an already configured HDRP project if you want to try Visual Effect Graph **directly from the GitHub repository** (instead of using the package manager version).